Nedrick Young: Recognition

 The Defiant Ones received an Oscar for the "best screenplay written directly for the screen" in 1958.
 For the same film, Young and co-writer Harold Jacob Smith won a 1959 Edgar Award for Best Motion Picture Screenplay, from the Mystery Writers of America.
 Inherit the Wind was also nominated for, but did not win, an Academy Award in 1960.
-The same year he and others brought a law suit against the Motion Picture Association (MPAA) for thirteen years of blacklisting.
+The same year, he and others brought a lawsuit against the Motion Picture Association (MPAA) for 13 years of blacklisting.
 The suit was not successful.